 How many of these unhelpful thoughts are you holding onto?

 Most people have a number of negative dysfunctional thoughts that get in the ways of having the happiest life possible.
 Some counselors call these thought patterns self-defeating thoughts or self-sabotaging.

 Recently I have come to think of these thoughts as hugely unhelpful.
 Calling them unhelpful thoughts makes them easier to transform.
 If you have any of these unhelpful thoughts filling up your head and getting in the way of you being the person you want to be, if these kinds of thoughts are between you and your happy life, then now is the time to change these thoughts.

 I should never make a mistake.

 Do you think it is wrong to make a mistake?
-Making mistakes are a part of doing.
+Making mistakes is a part of doing.
 The only way to avoid mistakes is to do nothing and that is a mistake.
 Cut yourself some slack and stop trying to be something you are not.
 No one is perfect.
 Accept this and let your best be good enough.
 Insisting on perfection keeps you stuck in mediocrity.

 I am right and they are wrong.

 This is sometimes called “right fighting.”
 Insisting on being right does not foster better communicator or move things along towards a resolution.
 It does not matter who is right.
-Rarely will continuing to insist that you are right make any difference.
+Rarely will continuing to insist that you are right, make any difference.
 Let other people have their own opinions.
 Just because others may not agree with you should not diminish your view of yourself.

 There is something missing in my life.